-As the New York City PACE program develops (program launch expected in Q1 2021), one thing is certain: PACE financing will facilitate timely investment in energy-efficient capital improvements to commercial & multifamily buildings, particularly (but not limited to) those subject to the terms of Local Law 97 (Climate Mobilization Act) and programs such as the Façade Inspection Safety Program (Local Law 11).
+As the New York City PACE program develops (program re-launched in Q4 2022 with additional guidelines to follow for new construction), one thing is certain: PACE financing will facilitate timely investment in energy-efficient capital improvements to commercial & multifamily buildings (3 or more units).

 Property owners of buildings with greater than 25,000 square feet are subject to comply with Local Law 97, which limits carbon emissions.
-For most, this is an expensive proposition, yet NYC’s PACE policy supports owners making the sustainability investments driven by the Climate Mobilization Act with long-term low-cost financing.
+For most, this is an expensive proposition, yet NYC’s PACE policy supports owners making sustainable, energy efficiency, and renewable investments with long-term low-cost financing.

 That’s good news, but there is more:

-- First, the program isn't exactly new.
+- First, the PACE programs are not exactly new.
 Commercial property owners across the nation have long-used PACE funding to drive down operating expenses with energy-efficient and renewable energy investments.

 - Second, smaller commercial buildings, not subject to Local Law 97 can also use the PACE program to make improvements that save energy and reduce emissions.